arshdeep4909/A--algorithm/README.md

 -- openSet has only one node: which is the starting node -- closedSet starts as empty

+# loop funcitonality of algorithm

+1. So in set up we add a start point and push it openSet. so we only have one node in openSet then we evaluate it once it is done we remove it from OpenSet and then we push it to closedSet
+2.  the next step is to add neighbours of that node to the openSet once we add neighbors then we need to define the g scores and then keep looping until we reach the end
+3.  defining g scores as we are looping

+G SCORE FUNCTIONALITY

+- we evaluate the current node and then we add neighbors
+- we evaluate g scores for all the neighbors and remember them
+- when we are assigning g scores we can have different situations that we have to keep in mind to make sure that we assign the shortest g scores to each nodes

+1. if a node is already in the closed Set then we do not need to compare as we have already found the most efficient path to that node
+2. if it is not in the closedSet then

+A. it can either be in an openset or it can be in neither of those

+if it is in neither one then we just give it the g score and then we add it to the openset( we do this to remember that we have given it a gscore and that we need to comapre it next time we loop over)

+B. it can be in openSet
+this means it has a previous g score so we need to compare and assign it the lowest gscore.

 # Looping through array backwards

 function removeFromArray(arr, element) {